 Kate Davidson

-Kate Davidson is OPB’s business and economics reporter.
-She was previously OPB’s "All Things Considered" host.
+Kate Davidson is OPB's training editor.
+She was previously a business and economics reporter at OPB, and before that was "All Things Considered" host.

 Kate has deep experience reporting and producing for public media.
 Before moving to Oregon, she was a regular contributor to "Marketplace," a reporter at Michigan Radio focused on economic change in the industrial Midwest and a producer at NPR.